Confluence of Cultures in the American West: A Selection of Contemporary Artists (Ongoing Exhibition)

 On loan from the Peterson Family Collection

-The stories of friendship, tension, and conflict that arose during cultural contact in the history of the American West are explored through artwork that depicts mountain men, American Indians, buffalo, cavalry, and settlers.
+The stories of friendship, tension, and conflict that arose during cultural contact in the history of the American West are explored through artwork that depicts mountain men, Native Americans, buffalo, cavalry, and settlers.
 The exhibition includes especially commissioned and never seen before paintings by artists Andrew Bolam and John Moyers, as well as contemporary bronzes by Greg Woodard and Michael Coleman.

 The expansion of the territory west of the Mississippi River led to an interaction between different cultures, as American Indians came into contact with the first Euro-American explorers.
 These encounters led to friendships as well as conflicts.